-Applications will only be accepted online and through the Woodrow Wilson National Fellowship Foundation by the following deadline(s):
+Applications will only be accepted online and through the Woodrow Wilson National Fellowship Foundation.
+Due to continued interest, the application remains open.

 The Teaching Fellowship application has been aligned with graduate admission requirements and will be reviewed at all participating universities.
 You do not need to apply separately or submit any supporting documentation to a partner university.